UkoeHB/bevy_cobweb_ui/README.md

 - [VSCode](https://github.com/UkoeHB/vscode-cob/)
 - [vim](https://github.com/UkoeHB/vim-cob/)
 - [SublimeText](https://github.com/UkoeHB/sublime-cob/)
+- RustRover support: Clone the VSCode repository, and add as a TextMate bundle via Settings -> Editor -> TextMate Bundles -> Click on the plus sign and navigate to the cloned directory

 Check the loading module [docs](bevy_cobweb_ui::loading) for how to write COB files.
 COB files can be hot reloaded with the `hot_reload` feature.
 Hot-reloaded changes will cause affected scene nodes to be refreshed (or cause commands to be re-applied).
 Hot-reloading is minimally destructive.
 Entities are only despawned when you delete scene nodes from a COB file.